0xsequence/web-sdk/packages/checkout/README.md

   <img src="../../public/docs/checkout-modal.png">
 </div>

 Sequence Pay Checkout allows users to purchase NFTs using various payment methods.
-Users can pay with the main currency (e.g., ETH), swap tokens for payment, or use a credit card (if the smart contract is whitelisted).
+Users can pay with the main currency (e.g., ETH), swap tokens for payment, or use a credit card provided the smart contract is whitelisted (contact a member of the Sequence team to whitelist your contract for credit card payments).

 ## Basic Usage